Español English

 They are conifers with purple-gray bark and pyramidal bearing that reach 15 meters (49.2 feet) in height and 5 meters (16.4 feet) in width.
 The leaves are acicular, silvery blue in color (with age they turn green) and are 3 cm (1.18") long.
 They produce male and female flowers that are not decorative.
 The fruits are cylindrical hanging cones.

-These very slow growing trees are used as isolated specimens in medium and large gardens and in public parks due to their resistance to contamination.
+This very slow growing tree is used as isolated specimens in medium and large gardens and in public parks due to its resistance to contamination.

 Picea pungens can grow in full sun or semi-shade exposure.
-They resist intense frosts very well but not the heat of the Mediterranean summer; they are ideal for regions with a cool and humid climate.
+It resists intense frosts very well but not the heat of the Mediterranean summer; it's ideal for regions with a cool and humid climate.

-They prefer fertile soils with abundant organic matter and well drained; They also grow on poor soils and on slightly flooded soils.
+Blue spruce prefers fertile soils with abundant organic matter and well drained; it also grows on poor soils and on slightly flooded soils.

 Fertilize with compost in early spring or fall.